 Students must be accepted to an IU Study Abroad program that offers credit, as listed under the IU Office of Overseas Study programs.
 Some IU departmental programs that have study abroad components are acceptable.

-Applicants must comply with IU Office of Overseas Study academic policies.
-Seniors must have one semester to complete at IU upon their return from the study abroad progam.
+Applicants must comply with the IU Office of Overseas Study academic policies.
+Seniors must have one semester to complete at IU upon their return from the study abroad program.
 Students who plan to graduate before they complete their study abroad experience during their last semester at IU are not eligible.

 Students who demonstrate financial need will be given special consideration.
 Students receiving a full scholarship from another source are not eligible for this study abroad scholarship.
 Preference will be given to students who previously have not received OVPDEMA study abroad scholarships, and who do not have extensive overseas travel or study abroad experience.

-The application for the Fall 2020 study abroad scholarship is due Monday, May 18, 2020.
+The application for the Summer 2022 study abroad scholarship is due Monday, March 28, 2022.
 All application materials must be received by the deadline.
 Incomplete applications or applications submitted after the deadline will not be considered.

 The application materials consist of: